 Functional skills assessments can identify areas where support is needed, and a functional skills qualification helps guarantee that children can apply these abilities effectively.

-Additionally, addressing executive functioning issues, such as working memory deficits or executive dysfunction symptoms, is crucial for promoting healthy mental health conditions and academic resilience.
+Additionally, addressing challenges with executive functioning—such as difficulties with working memory or self-regulation—is crucial for supporting children’s mental wellbeing and building academic resilience.

 Encouraging Communication and Social Skills

-Encouraging effective communication and social skills is essential. these are foundational skills that people need for success in both personal and educational contexts.
+Encouraging effective communication and social skills is essential.
+These are foundational skills people need for success in personal and educational contexts.

 - Social Stories: These help illustrate social dynamics, enhancing understanding and empathy.